 Your bibliography should have at least six different types of sources (eg., encyclopedia, newspaper, magazine, book, interview, etc.).
 It is not acceptable to rely exclusively on Internet sources for your research.
 Judges will examine your bibliography carefully to see that you consulted and used a wide range of sources.

 Your bibliography must be divided into two sections, one listing primary sources and the second listing secondary sources.
-For more information on these kinds of sources, click here.
 You should use the annotation to explain why you categorized a particular source as primary or secondary, if that is likely to be at all controversial.
-Historians do sometimes disagree and there's not always one right answer, so justify your choice to the judges.
+Historians do sometimes disagree and there is not always one right answer, so justify your choice to the judges.

 There are several format standards for bibliography.
 These standards, often referred to as style guides, contain rules about what information to include in a citation as well as about punctuation, capitalization, underlining or italicizing, and so on.
 Whatever style guide you choose, you must use it consistently throughout your bibliography.